 The Nita M. Lowey 21st Century Community Learning Centers (21C) program has been funding high quality afterschool and summer learning programs since 1998.
 Poverty, opportunity gaps, and unmet academic need drive the program's purpose.
-Annually, prior to the pandemic up to 12,000 youth and 6000 regular attendees are served in 100 high needs communities across Vermont.
-Programs are expected to complement, but not duplicate the school day.
+Currently, up to 11,000 youth and 5000 regular attendees are served in 86 high needs communities across Vermont.
+Programs are expected to complement, but not duplicate, the school day.
 Annual or semi-annual grant competitions are held to support this vision.

 This leader handbook is designed to give project directors and others an overview of the 21C program and its systems, procedures, rules, expectations, and standards.
-If you have any questions please, contact Vermont's 21C State Coordinator, Emanuel Betz or (802) 828-6977
+If you have any questions, please contact Vermont's 21C State Coordinator, Emanuel Betz or (802) 881-4426